Powered by MOMENTUM MEDIA

 CALI urges government action on genetic test results ban

-In September, Financial Services Minister Stephen Jones announced the federal government would introduce a legislative ban on the use of genetic test results in life insurance underwriting.
+In September, Financial Services Minister Stephen Jones announced that the federal government would introduce a legislative ban on using genetic test results in life insurance underwriting.

-Prior to the announcement, the government launched a consultation on the issue of genetic discrimination in life insurance in November 2023 resulting in over 1,000 submissions, 97 per cent of which supported the total ban of the practice, in addition to Monash University releasing a report also in favour of the ban.
+Before the announcement, the government launched a consultation on the issue of genetic discrimination in life insurance in November 2023, resulting in over 1,000 submissions, 97 per cent of which supported the total ban of the practice.
+Monash University also released a report in favour of the ban.

-Despite the Labor government’s guillotine motion last week in which they attempted to push through a flurry of bills on the final sitting day of Parliament for 2024, this particular legislation appears to have missed the cut.
+Despite the Labor government’s guillotine motion last week in which it attempted to push through a flurry of bills on the final sitting day of Parliament for 2024, this particular piece of legislation missed the cut.

 Having backed the ban upon its initial announcement, the Council of Australian Life Insurers (CALI), alongside the support of its 20 members, has renewed its call for the government to introduce the legislation to ban the practice before the next election, which is set to take place early next year.

-Speaking for the group, CALI chief executive Christine Cupitt said it's crucial that the government introduces the legislation as soon as possible to ensure Australians can confidently undergo genetic testing without fear.
+Speaking for the group, CALI chief executive Christine Cupitt said the government must introduce the legislation as soon as possible to ensure Australians can confidently undergo genetic testing without fear.

 ==